fisheye36/bdd/README.md

 Behavior-driven development example using Python and BDD framework [behave](https://behave.readthedocs.io/en/stable/index.html).

+# tl;dr

+Clone the repo and run `make all`.
+Everything is automated as much as it could be.

 # Requirements

 Since the entire app is dockerized, you only need to have: